 Paper Plate Heart Craft (Easy Valentine’s Craft for Toddlers)

-Paper plate heart crafts are one of those activities that look impressive, take hardly any planning, and don’t require a cupboard full of craft supplies —which is exactly why we love them.
+Paper plate heart crafts are one of those activities that look impressive, take hardly any planning, and don’t require a cupboard full of craft supplies.
+This is exactly why we love them!

 This paper plate heart craft for toddlers is simple, slightly messy, and perfect for little hands that don’t care about perfection.
 It works brilliantly as a Valentine’s Day craft, but it’s just as good for any time you want a quick activity themed around love, kindness, or feelings.